Neural Compression and Filtering for Edge-assisted Real-time Object Detection in Challenged Networks: Neural Image Prefiltering

 \section{Neural Image Prefiltering}

 In this section, we exploit a semantic difference between image classification and object detection tasks to reduce resource usage.
-While every image is used for inference, only a subset of images produced by the mobile device contain an object within the overall set of detected classes.
-Intuitively, the execution of the object detection module is useful only if an object of interest is present in the vision range.
+While every image is used for inference, only a subset of images produced by the mobile device contain objects within the overall set of detected classes.
+Intuitively, the execution of the object detection module is useful only if at least one object of interest appear in the vision range.
 Figures~\ref{fig:sample3} and \ref{fig:sample4} are examples of pictures without objects of interest for Keypoint R-CNN, as this model is trained to detect people and simultaneously locate their keypoints.
 We attempt then, to \emph{filter out} the \emph{empty images} before they are transmitted over the channel and processed by the edge server.

 To this aim, we embed in the early layers of the overall object detection model a classifier whose output indicates whether or not the picture is empty.
 We refer to this classifier as \emph{neural filter}.
 Importantly, this additional capability impacts several metrics: (\emph{i}) reduced total inference time, as the early decision as an empty image is equivalent to the detector's output; (\emph{ii}) reduced channel usage, as empty images are eliminated in the head model; (\emph{iii}) reduced server load, as the tail model is not executed when the image is filtered out.